What is methotrexate?

 Other drugs that may increase methotrexate toxicity include barbiturates, proton pump inhibitors (pantoprazole, omeprazole, esomeprazole, lansoprazole, rabeprazole), colchicine, dipyridamole, phenytoin, sulfonylureas, frusemide/furosemide and thiazide diuretics.
 Ask your doctor's advice if you take any of these medicines.

 Vaccination on methotrexate

 Vaccines (live and/or killed) may be less effective in those taking methotrexate, so it is best if you are fully immunised before starting methotrexate.
 If this is not possible, a double dose of the vaccine may be required.

-Killed vaccines are safe and are often advisable to reduce the impact of infection – arrange annual influenza vaccination.
+Killed vaccines are safe and are often advised to reduce the impact of infection — arrange annual influenza vaccination.

-There is on-going debate as to the risks of live vaccination in patients taking methotrexate.
+There is an on-going debate as to the risks of live vaccination in patients taking methotrexate.
 Many dermatologists believe the benefits of vaccination far outweigh the increased risk, with the possible exception of yellow fever vaccination.
-Discuss vaccination with your doctor/travel physician.
+Discuss the vaccination with your doctor or travel physician.
 See Immunisation in immunosuppressed dermatology patients.

 Safety measures on methotrexate

 Methotrexate should be kept out of the reach of children.
 Do not give this medication to other people.
 Dispose of the injected form of methotrexate in appropriate sharps containers.

 Close monitoring, ie medical supervision of patients on methotrexate is essential.
 It is important that you carry out your doctor's instructions faithfully and promptly report any side effects or symptoms you may develop.